gregalletti/flipper/README.md

 - coins = circles
 - pipe = cylinder
 ## Physics
-We have implemented a basic collision detection mechanics applying the rules of Analytical Mechanics.
+We have implemented a basic collision detection mechanism applying the rules of Analytical Mechanics.

 You can play the final version by clicking [HERE][heroku]